Lucas-Henrique-Lopes-Costa/Happy/README.md

 Type the command in the terminal: ```npm start```

+If you any errors, type:
+``
+npm install
+rebuild npm
+``

 After **started** open the link in your browser: [Access](http://localhost:5500/) -Access to Local Host-

+For a better experience, use Chrome and remove your bookmarks bar:

+ctrl + shift + b
 ---
 # Happy
 ## Fazendo o mundo mais Feliz com pequenas ações.
 Faça sua parte!